BeehiveForum/BeehiveForum/docs/readme.txt

 You need web hosting which provides:

-  - PHP 4.3.2 or above
+  - PHP 5.0.0 or above
   - MySQL 4.1.16 or above

 1.1.1 Requirements Notes
 ========================

-- Beehive Forum requires PHP 4.3.2 as a minimum, but we recommend installing the latest PHP5 release where ever possible.
+- Beehive Forum requires PHP 5.0 as a minimum, but we recommend installing the latest PHP 5.2.x release where possible.

 - MySQL 4.1.16 or newer is required by Beehive Forum.
 As with PHP we recommend installing the latest release of MySQL 5 if possible.